-Greg Cathell enters his first season at the helm of the women's soccer program at the University of the South.
+Greg Cathell enters his third season at the helm of the women's soccer program at the University of the South.
+He is the 11th head coach in the program's history since becoming an NCAA sanctioned sport in 1988.

-Cathell becomes the 11th head coach in the women's soccer program.
-In his five-year head coaching career at Centenary (La.) and Rensselaer (N.Y.), he has posted a 48-33-11 career record.
+In his seven-year head coaching career at Centenary (La.), Rensselaer (N.Y.) and Sewanee, he has posted a 60-38-11 career record.

 Prior to his arrival on the Domain, Cathell spent the last three seasons as the head coach for the Centenary College of Louisiana in Shreveport, posting a 29-21-3 record.
 He turned a program around that saw a total of 20 wins in the first five seasons in the Southern Collegiate Athletic Conference (SCAC).